-Since 1 July 2020, the ongoing business has revenue and costs primarily denominated in United States dollars (USD), Euros (EUR) and New Zealand dollars (NZD) and the business is currently loss making.
-The business is therefore exposed to movement in the AUD / USD exchange rates.
+The ongoing business has revenue and costs primarily denominated in United States dollars (USD), Euros (EUR) and New Zealand dollars (NZD).
+The business is therefore exposed to movement in the exchange rates of these foreign currencies.

 The carrying amount of the consolidated Group's foreign currency denominated monetary assets and monetary liabilities at reporting date is as follows: